sbarzaghialteaup/nodejs-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Node based apps.

+In this buildpack has been added a loading library path folder to insert the libraries necessary to node-rfc modules.
+The path is /sap/nwrfcsdk/lib/.

 ### Buildpack User Documentation

 Official buildpack documentation can be found at [node buildpack docs](http://docs.cloudfoundry.org/buildpacks/node/index.html).